For a business to grow and make progress, it needs to evoke interest in its potential customers and keep generating quality leads.

-Another way to go about it is by starting or hosting a Twitter Chat yourself.
+Another way to do it is by starting or hosting a Twitter Chat.
 Start a chat with a unique, dedicated hashtag and ask relevant questions that evoke interest in your brand and engage people.

 Social Media Listening

 The simplest way to generate leads is by listening and monitoring your social media channels.
-You need to invest time in listening to what are the conversations taking place surrounding your industry, competitors and your business.
+You need to invest time in listening to the conversations surrounding your industry, competitors and your business.

 From tracking brand mentions and responding to queries to taking note of customer pain points for feedback – social media monitoring can help you generate leads and build long-term relationships with your customers.
 The best part about this is that you are catering to people who are already partly interested in your business or are actively looking for a solution you can offer.